IStatistics.Trend

 End For;

-Executing this example shows the calculation results in the console window:
+Executing the example shows the calculation results in the console window:

 Calculated values for the existing Y values